rwilliams04/uc-xromm/status.md

 ## 2014-07-24

-Robin and Jason are meeting with Kia via Skype on 2014-07-24.
-She'll be providing an overview of the Portal's trial creation and file upload workflow via the web interface.
-We hope to get some insight into the Portal's backend infrastructure and explore alternative routes for file/data transfer ... perhaps discuss longer-term options for hosting our own repository and the handling of metadata exchange.
+The RCC team met with Kia via Skype on 2014-07-24.
+Kia provided overview of the Portal's trial creation and file upload workflow via the web interface.

+We decided it would be easiest to host a local copy of the XMA Portal for experimentation and potentially customize for the particular needs of the Ross Lab.
+The plan is to setup a dedicated VM for the portal.

+The XMA portal is built on a basic LAMP stack.
+Kia is going to provide Robin with specific dependencies and Robin is going to talk to Andy about setting up the VM.

+Kia is going to send Jason the database schema so we can understand the basic table structure and overall organization of the portal's backend storage layer.

 ## 2014-07-22